praydog/UEVR/README.md

 - Supports OpenVR and OpenXR runtimes
 - 3 rendering modes: Native Stereo, Synchronized Sequential, and Alternating/AFR
 - Automatic handling of most in-game UI so it is projected into 3D space
-- 3DOF motion controls out of the box in many games, essentially emulating a semi-native VR experience
+- Optional 3DOF motion controls out of the box in many games, essentially emulating a semi-native VR experience
+- Optional roomscale movement in many games, moving the player character itself in 3D space along with the headset
 - In-game menu with shortcuts for adjusting settings
 - Access to various CVars for fixing broken shaders/effects/performance issues
 - Optional depth buffer integration for improved latency on some headsets